Training Board Hold Systems

 Climbing Training Board Hold Systems - a CBJ Buyer's Guide

-“They create a friendly, or cutthroat, way for people to train together, whether in the same gym at the same time or with partners across the continents,” said Fabrizio Zangrilli, who owns Monkee House in Carbondale, Colorado, and uses five different board systems in the gym.
+“They create a friendly, or cutthroat, way for people to train together, whether in the same gym at the same time or with partners across the continents,” said Fabrizio Zangrilli, who at one point made use of five different board systems as a gym owner.

-There are four primary training board hold systems on the market today in North America.
-(Training board frames are covered here).
-In other parts of the world a few others are currently in use, and it seems many new options are in development publicly and in secret.
+There are several training board hold systems on the market today in North America.
+A few others are currently in use in other parts of the world, and it seems many new options are in development publicly and in secret.

 All details above are accurate as of the publishing date.
 New options may have been added and prices may have changed since then, and new routes are added every day to the apps.